Digital Transformation – The What, Why, and How

 The term “digital transformation” will continue to change and evolve.
 There will always be new and smarter ways to get work done and improve your business.
 What does it mean for executives?
 Investing time, energy and money into choosing, implementing, integrating and updating company-wide software is a necessity.

 Digital transformation not only includes updating a company’s technological systems but also constantly evaluating and improving your team’s competencies and skills.
-The latest Digital IQ survey by PwC, which polled 2,216 executives, found that only 52% of executives find their organisation’s digital abilities strong – this is the lowest percentage over a decade.
+The latest Digital IQ survey by PwC, which polled 2,216 executives, found that only 52% of executives find their organization’s digital abilities strong – this is the lowest percentage over a decade.
 Meaning – nearly half of companies say they don’t have the digital skills needed.

 This might indicate that companies are starting to embrace and realistically understand how much digital transformation influences their goals and results, and thus acknowledging their weaknesses.
 In addition to investing in software and tools, executives find it even more important to invest in their people, research and innovation.